-Generating leads for your company can be very time consuming and frustrating for the sales professional.
+Generating leads for your company can be very time-consuming and frustrating for the sales professional.
 Starting in sales 20 years ago, cold calling, print advertising or golf-course networking were pretty much the only route to getting leads around.
 And as much as I miss the simplicity of this, modern marketing has now made it possible to generate leads from 100s of different platforms – if used in the correct way of course (hint: strategy, tactics and planning are everything!).

 Cold leads are your target market.
 You want them to know who you are, but they don’t know that they need you until you speak to them, or spend some time getting in front of them to dazzle them with the delights of what you have to offer.
 They are cold, so of course you need to invest the time in your marketing to warm them up.
 Depending on your product or service, this can be done in many ways.
-From a meaty target-led strategy, to mass market advertising.
+From a meaty target-led strategy to mass market advertising.
 But ultimately these are the ones who will take the most time to convert into sales.
 Let’s use a car analogy to keep it simple:

 Kevin drives a blue car.
 Kevin is happy with his blue car.
 Kevin has a car that works, and it is more than adequate for what he needs.
-One day, Kevin is contacted by a car dealership who has a cold calling strategy in place to gain new business.
-They have targeted all the people in the area who own blue cars of a certain age, live in a neighbourhood that people who are likely to spend money on cars live, and within 5 miles of their local dealership.
+One day, Kevin is contacted by a car dealership that has a cold-calling strategy in place to gain new business.
+They have targeted all the people in the area who own blue cars of a certain age, live in a neighbourhood where people who are likely to spend money on cars live, and are within 5 miles of their local dealership.
 The dealership has an offer on whereby Kevin can upgrade his current blue car, for a more attractive red which will save him money on fuel and offer a long warranty.
 All Kevin has to do is pay a small monthly amount and he now gets the car of his dreams.

 What the dealership is doing is taking an educated guess that this cold call may just work.
-Kevin is their target market demographically and if he says no, then his next door neighbour may well be instead!
+Kevin is their target market demographically and if he says no, then his next-door neighbour may well be instead!

 You can of course do this in the digital marketplace.
 If you know your target market you can place Social Media ads in front of the eyes of people who are likely to fit your demographic.
 Which means you can leave the phone alone and do your cold-calling in the modern social way!